scottshotgg/express/README.md

 <br>

-> In addition to the basic static types, Express also supports using dynamically typed variables as well.<br> It is important to note that these variables are dynamically typed at _run-time_ and thus will incur a performance penalty in constrast to static variables correlating to the same shadow type.<br> For a look at closer look at how the runtime manages this in C++, see the source code in `var.cpp` from `test/output/cpp`.<br> More documentation and better comments (_as if there is any, lol - really though_) will be added later - <sup><sub>_i promise_</sub></sup>
+> In addition to the basic static types, Express also supports using dynamically typed variables as well.<br> It is important to note that these variables are dynamically typed at _run time_ and thus will incur a performance penalty in constrast to static variables correlating to the same shadow type.<br> For a closer look at how the runtime manages this in C++, see the source code in `lib/var.cpp`.<br> More documentation and better comments (_as if there is any, lol - really though :^)_) will be added later - <sup><sub>_i promise_</sub></sup>

 ```js
 // start 'hi_my_type_is' off as a dynamically typed string variable